 Canada: Health and safety

-See the legal services provided by the authors/consultant editors of XpertHR International > Canada, including any discounts/offers for subscribers.
+See the legal services provided by the author of XpertHR International > Canada, including any discounts/offers for subscribers.

 - Occupational health and safety in Canada is governed by specific legislation in each province and territory, as well as federal legislation that applies only to federally regulated employers.
 (See General)